weisrc/project-wrover/README.md

 ### B.7.
 Test Code

-Please see the `test` folder for the test code.
+Please see the `esp/test` directory for the test code.

 Unit testing is done on Vec2 class and the Promise class.
 Integration testing is done on the AsyncSerial for getting the ultrasonic distance readings.